 Hot Tips: Monte Carlo is known as a playground for the rich.
 All room types will seem pricey here, but you are paying for the atmosphere as well as the amenities.

 Hot Tips: The Hotel de Paris is one of the finest hotels in the world.
 You will be hard pressed to find a more luxurious hotel.

 The aforementioned Hotel de Paris has two of the best restaurants in the world, run by Michelin-starred chef Alain Duccase.
 You can pair your meal with one of over 200,000 bottles of wine from their decorated cellar.
 If you head into the old city (Monaco-Ville), the alleyways are filled with little cafes and eateries serving worldly food options.

-Caution: If you don't want to blow all your loot on food, try to eat in Monaco-Ville instead of Monte-Carlo center.
+Hot Tips: If you don't want to blow all your loot on food, try to eat in Monaco-Ville instead of Monte-Carlo center.

 Hot Tips: Head down Rue Comte Felix Gastaldi where a plethora of food spots lie.
 Eat outside, yet in the shade provided by the alleyway.

 Be prepared to pony up when you are out on the town in Monte Carlo.
 The super rich will be partying with you, and their watering holes have every intention of pricing you out.
 For dancing, sweet tasting liquor concoctions, and general "under-the-stars" clubbing, Monte Carlo has you covered.
 Grab a bottle of bubbly and chill out on a rooftop or patio bar and watch the yachts dock at port.

 Hot Tips: Jimmy-z' if you'd rather not pay 20 euro for a beer.